mikhin/AgentPrism/readme.md

-# AI Agent Trace UI
+# AI Agent Trace UI Components

-React components for visualizing OpenTelemetry traces from AI agents.
+React components for visualizing traces from AI agents.
 Display LLM calls, tool executions, and agent workflows in a hierarchical timeline.

 **⚠️ Alpha Release:** This library is under active development.
 APIs may change.